thiagousa/thiagousa/README.md

 ## Contact Information

-You can reach me at [Your Email Address] or connect with me on [LinkedIn](https://www.linkedin.com/in/yourlinkedinprofile).
+You can reach me at [thiago@thiagodsantos.com] or connect with me on [LinkedIn](https://www.linkedin.com/in/tsantosme).

 Feel free to explore my GitHub repositories for projects and code samples related to my areas of expertise.